Jobs constantly evolve, that means job descriptions should be updated along with the changing duties and responsibilities.

 For hiring managers, this can create a bit of a headache.
-Imagine a worker whose responsibilities have changed radically over the past two years — in addition to changes in your company’s policies and procedures.
+Imagine a worker whose responsibilities change radically in the space of a year or two, coupled with changes in company policies and procedures.
 Unless those changes are documented, the manager will struggle to recruit a suitable replacement.

-Job descriptions need to describe the role’s current requirements and responsibilities and what your company policies are now — not where everything was pre-pandemic or before the role had changed.
-If not, you’ll already be behind if an employee leaves, forcing you to scramble to accurately update the job description while also trying to manage a shorthanded staff.
+Job descriptions are of vital importance as they need to describe the role’s current requirements and responsibilities and what your company policies are now — not where everything was last time you hired or before the role had changed.
+If your job descriptions aren’t updated to keep up with changes in duties, you’ll already be behind if an employee leaves, which can force you to scramble to accurately update the job description while also trying to manage a shorthanded staff.

 It should be obvious that you need to include the job’s current responsibilities and experience requirements, so here’s a rundown of other details you should include.

 The arrival of COVID-19 in 2020 led to a shift to full-time remote work and, later, to hybrid setups that alternate between working in the office and working at home.
 Today, with the initial pandemic-era rationale for remote work no longer in play, remote work itself is very popular with workers.
 Research for Robert Half’s 2024 Salary Guide found that more than half (63%) of workers want remote work options.

 So, if you’re recruiting for a remote or hybrid role, make this a prominent feature of the job description.
 If you can, spell out how a position’s work arrangements mesh with those of other team members so that potential hires get a sense of how, when and where they will collaborate with colleagues.